AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 Here's a graph of our points:

-{% include picture.html img="data2" ext="jpg" alt="Plotting the four data points we were given." %}
+{% include picture.html img="data2.jpg" alt="Plotting the four data points we were given." %}

 To me, these points seems to take on the shape of a parabola.
 Based on that observation, I'm going to perform a least squares polynomial fit using a polynomial of degree two (a quadratic, basically).